About The School

 Johnson puts a premium on small class size, engaged professors and its close-knit community.
 In fact, Johnson was rated No. 1 for Best Campus Environment in The Princeton Review’s 2023 B-School rankings.
 Johnson combines business fundamentals with a strong emphasis on applied learning, individually focused study, leadership development and intense collaboration.
 Yet the class is also wrapped in the academic universe of Cornell University, the largest Ivy League in the US, located in upstate New York.

-Strengths And Specializations
+Strengths and Specializations

 Accounting, corporate social responsibility, ethics, technology

-Post-MBA Careers
+Post-MBA Careers (class of 2023)

 Admissions